 Nothing is perfectly secure.
 However, it’s generally better to connect to a mobile network – 4G, 5G, or similar – than a public Wi-Fi network with a suspicious name.
 But there’s one problem here: most laptops don’t have a cellular connection.
 If you travel a lot for work, consider investing in (or asking your employer for) a mobile hotspot, or a phone plan that lets you share your connection with other devices.

 7. Stay alert

 When you’re in a public place, be aware of your surroundings and whether anyone is close enough to see your screen or what you’re typing.
 The chances of someone figuring out your 1Password account password this way – or any other password for that matter – are extremely low.
 Still, you should be mindful and keep a safe distance whenever you’re dealing with sensitive data or private information.

 Your 1Password data is safe regardless of the network you connect from.
 How?
 Because your data is always end-to-end encrypted.
 That means it’s encrypted while in storage, and stays encrypted while it’s being uploaded or downloaded.
 It’s only ever decrypted locally on your devices once you unlock 1Password.
 Even if an attacker somehow got a copy of your data, it would be scrambled and therefore useless without your 1Password account password and Secret Key – neither of which are stored on our servers.

 Is public Wi-Fi safe?

-Public Wi-Fi is perfectly safe so long as you take the relevant precautions.
-Be mindful of the security levels employed by the connection you are using, and remember that the small takeout food place around the corner probably isn’t spending a fortune to ensure its free Wi-Fi network is as secure as can be.
-A common-sense approach allied with a VPN as and when required should mitigate any potential risks to your data, and thankfully more and more websites are moving to SSL-only connections in order to reduce the risk.
+Public Wi-Fi networks are perfectly safe so long as you take the appropriate precautions.
+Pay close attention to the names of the networks you’re joining, as well as the security levels they’re using.
+Remember: the small takeout food place around the corner probably isn’t spending a fortune to ensure its free Wi-Fi network is as secure as can be.